osmode/ddash/README.md

 ## Quickstart
-DDASH, the DDASH Installer, and the DDASH Network Utility currently support Ubuntu 16.04 and Mac OS X. Use default settings to connect to the blackswan network.
+DDASH, the DDASH Installer, and the DDASH Network Utility currently support Ubuntu 16.04 and Mac OS X. The [Twin Peaks branch](https://github.com/osmode/ddash) supports Python3 and features an experimental Graphical User Interface.

+Use default settings to connect to the blackswan network.

-Before you start, be sure you're running these scripts with appropriate permissions (usually sudo on Unix systems) and change file permissions of the *install.sh*, *deploy.sh*, *gui.sh*, and *manager.sh* bash scripts to allow execution:
+Before you start, be sure you're running these scripts with appropriate permissions (usually sudo on Unix systems) and change file permissions of the *install.sh*, *deploy.sh*, and *manager.sh* bash scripts to allow execution:

 ```
 chmod u+x install.sh deploy.sh dnu.sh gui.sh